janusboandersen/E3SWE/README.md

 Various for E3SWE at AU Engineering.

 ## Course
-Course in Software Engineering Principles.
+Course in Software Engineering, covering key methods and principles.
-Focuses on using Python and other tools for engineering projects.
+Focuses on using Python and various cloud-based tools for engineering projects, also with focus on databases.

-## Requirements
+## Week 36: Python intro
-* Run Python virtual environment with Python 3.7 and site packages
+* Light intro to Python -> install Python 3.7 or later.

+## Week 37: Automatic tests and test coverage
-* Install additional packages: pytest, coverage, hypothesis, fuzzy (pip3 install -r requirements.txt)
+* Uses additional packages: pytest, coverage, hypothesis, fuzzy (use Pipenv, or do `pip3 install -r requirements.txt`)

+## Week 38: Fuzzing and intelligent fuzzing (hypothesis)
+* ...